brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Initialize Collection](img/initCollection.jpg "Init Collection")

-The default template has been applied to this collection allowing only the owner of the data to see his or her data.
-This can be viewed by se;ecting the "Rules" menu item, and has been explained in the [blog tutorial](https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/).
+The owner's template has been applied to this collection allowing only the owner of the data to see his or her data.
+This rule and the permissions can be viewed by selecting the "Rules" menu item, and has been explained in the [blog tutorial](https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/).

 ### 3. Create the browser client application
 Cut and paste the raw code from the [employee.html](./employee.html) file into a text editor and save it as "employee.html" to a directory of your choosing.
 For convience the file contents is also listed here for a quick copy paste: